-That’s why it’s best to have monitored smoke and carbon monoxide detectors in your home.
+That’s why it’s best to have monitored smoke detectors and carbon monoxide detectors in your home.
 These detectors send an alarm signal to an alarm monitoring center when they detect smoke or carbon monoxide.
 They also activate a loud siren inside the home to let occupants know it’s time to leave the home due to a fire emergency.

-Monitored smoke and carbon monoxide detectors can be tied into most burglar alarm systems, making them quite affordable and practical for the average homeowner.
+Monitored smoke detectors and carbon monoxide detectors can be tied into most burglar alarm systems, making them quite affordable and practical for the average homeowner.
 They’ll also notify the monitoring center if they’ve lost power or are operating on battery back-up.

-You can get monitored smoke and fire detectors from any reliable home security company.
+You can get monitored smoke detectors and fire detectors from any reliable home security company.
 We’d be happy to help you too.
 Feel free to call us at (855) 334-6562 for more information.